 - The mixture is heated at high temperature and pressure inside a machine called an extruder.

-- The opening of the extruder is a plate with holes, which come in various shapes and sizes.
+- The opening of the extruder is a plate with holes that come in various shapes and sizes.
 The heated soy mixture is pushed through the holes and cut into small pieces by blades.

-- The pieces puff up as they leave the extruder and enter an environment that has a lower pressure than the pressure inside the extruder.
+- The pieces puff up as they leave the extruder and enter an environment with a lower pressure.

 - The TVP pieces are then dried or baked.